jamesplease/redux-resource/docs/faq/general.md

 # General FAQ

-#### When should I use resourceful-redux?
+#### When should I use Resourceful Redux?

-If you feel that you're writing too much boilerplate when using Redux by itself, then it might be worth giving a library like resourceful-redux a try.
+If you feel that you're writing too much boilerplate when using Redux by itself, then it might be worth giving a library like Resourceful Redux a try.
 There are [similar projects](/docs/introduction/similar-projects.md) that also aim to reduce Redux boilerplate, which you should also consider.

 #### Are there Action Creators?

 Not yet.
-We thought that the primary value add of resourceful-redux comes from its reducers, so we shipped those first.
+We thought that the primary value add of Resourceful Redux comes from its reducers, so we shipped those first.

 #### Does this only work with React?